akobr/mono.me/docs/42for.net/monorepo/road-map.md

 - performance updates for large repositories
 - extend configurability

-## Version 1.3
+## Other planned features

 - native support for infrastructure in [Pulumi](https://www.pulumi.com/)

-## Other planned features

 - native support for generating and updating solution filters
-- automatically update solution file on a new content
+- automatically update solution file on a new content (.slnx)